 Morningside Heights is a mainly residential neighborhood on the north side of Manhattan.
 It is one of the three neighborhoods that make up West Harlem and is bounded by the Upper West Side to the south.
-Today, Morningside Heights has a population of 40,937 with a large portion of the residents being college students and in their early to late 20s.
+Because of the neighborhood’s proximity to Columbia University, a large portion of Morningside Heights residents are college students and in their early to late 20s.

 Whether you’re a college student, recent graduate, or just someone who wants to live in a cozy neighborhood, Morningside Heights has much to offer.
 Let’s check out what surprises the neighborhood has in store and what it would be like to live in the area!